Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Don’t let the small size of these generators fool you— they can still produce dangerous levels of carbon monoxide.
 That’s why you should never use them in enclosed spaces.

 Because these larger generators weigh around 80 pounds, they come with wheels to improve portability.
 Midsize inverter generators produce around 2,500 to 4,500 watts of power.
+It is also important you look out for low oil shutoff technology generators.

-That output works well for RVs with many plug-in electrical appliances, and the midsize generator comes in still light enough to lug around in a recreational vehicle.
+That output works well for RVs with many plug-in electrical appliances, and the midsize portable generator comes in still light enough to lug around in a recreational vehicle.

 Such inverter generators weigh 250 pounds or more.
 Though they have wheels, they’re too large to consider portable, which is why they tend to stay where they’re put.
+Take a look at our review of the top 4 Briggs & Stratton Generators

 The additional weight translates into increased performance.
 Large inverter generators produce 5,000 watts or more of power.
 You can plug them into your home’s electrical panel thanks to the generator’s transfer switch — a safety device that prevents excess energy depletion.